-The Early College Program is designed for students that want to become successful leaders inside and outside the classroom, gain college readiness experience, and have the opportunity to earn college credits in Accounting, Business Management, or Computer Information Technology before graduating.
-All college level credits earned can be used to complete an Associates degree or transferred to a four year institution.
+The Early College Program is designed for Allegheny County 9th through 12th grade students that want to become successful leaders inside and outside the classroom, gain college readiness experience, and have the opportunity to earn college credits in Accounting, Business Management, or Computer Information Technology before graduating High School.
+All college level credits earned can be used to complete an Associate degree at CCAC or transferred to a four year institution.

-Before beginning the Early College Program, all students will participate in an orientation that will introduce them to the goals of the program, potential career paths, and what college is like.
+Before beginning the Early College Program, students will receive information that will introduce them to the goals of the program, potential career paths, and what college is like.
 Parents, too, will be invited to learn about the commitments students must make and the benchmarks they must achieve to complete the program.
 Throughout their enrollment in the program, students will have access to CCAC support services to ensure their successful completion.

 "Early College at Community College of Allegheny County is an amazing opportunity for all students.
 The courses and professors are excellent and provide a wonderful learning experience.
 I feel fortunate to attend CCAC to earn credits, while I am in high school."

 All tuition, fees, and books are covered.
 There are no out-of-pocket costs to students and their families.

 Each path has a different amount of courses.
 Students are expected to complete at least one course with us each fall, spring, and summer semester.

 - 9th and 10th-grade courses are non-credit and meet 4-5 times a semester.

 - 11th and 12th-grade courses are for credit and follow a traditional college calendar.

 For more information on each path, email us at [email protected]

 Depending on the path you choose and the amount of time you can commit to courses, depends on the amount of college credits you can earn towards a CCAC certificate, CCAC associate degree, or transfer to a four-year institution.